CloudStationTeam/cloud_station_web/README.md

 - [ ] Migrate to AWS RDS
 - [ ] Communicate with multiple drones at the same time
 - [ ] Distinguish different users.
 Only send vehicle updates to authorized users.
+- [ ] Develop an improved UI for telemetry data.
+- [ ] Use a more robust background tasks solution.

 ## Authors
   * Lyuyang Hu - Software architecture design, prototyping, project management, backend development
   * Mina Bedwany - Front-end, back-end development